OAT® Prep, Self-Paced

 - 39 interactive workshops covering frequently tested topics

-- New: Updated OAT Lesson Book
+- Updated OAT Lesson Book

 - Kaplan Mobile Prep app for iOS and Android

 - Online access for 4 months

 *Available with an upgrade to Self-Paced PLUS